 See below for qualifications required, and for the application process.

-In 2017 we have an open position for a French-speaking candidate (Italian or Spanish additionally helpful).
+In 2018 we have an open position for a French-speaking candidate (Italian, Spanish or Portuguese additionally helpful).

 Our Trip Coordinator job is the “sexier” of our two itinerant jobs.
 You swan around Europe for the summer (and spring, and fall), going to nice restaurants with nice people, and biking through beautiful countryside.